The benefits of ‘loop structuring’ for South African residents: four years on

 What is a Loop Structure?

-A ‘loop structure’ is broadly any arrangement through which a South African resident invests in an overseas (offshore) vehicle which, in turn, invests in South African assets.
+A loop structure is broadly any arrangement through which a South African resident holds an interest in an overseas (offshore) vehicle which, in turn, invests in South African assets, typically South African companies.
 Previously such structures were only permitted in very limited circumstances, such as where a South African resident did not hold more than 40% of the shares in a foreign company that held interests in South Africa.

 Regulatory Framework